What should I expect from my TN Visa interview? - Resources Blog - US Immigration FAQs - Richards and Jurusik Immigration Law - Buffalo NY

 • You are either a Canadian or Mexican citizen.
 This is generally with your passport.

 • You meet the minimum requirements and qualifications for your TN Visa profession.
-Once they confirm your TN profession, they review it against your ORIGINAL supporting documents, including your degrees, certificates, transcripts, licenses, your original signed support letter from your employer, and any other required evidence.
+Once they confirm your TN profession, they review it against your ORIGINAL supporting documents, including your degrees, certificates, transcripts, licenses, original signed support letter from your employer, and any other required evidence.

 • Your TN Visa job offer is for a temporary position.
 Your offer letter must also include start and end dates for your position.